blazingdrummer/BakedModpack/README.md

   - removed FasterTeleportCharge
     - with the addition of Focused Convergence, waiting for teleporter to charge is less of an issue, and I don't want to make it a useless item
     - I'll be testing and getting feedback on this change for the near future
-  - updated Pingprovements to v1.4.3
+  - updated Pingprovements to v1.5.1
-    - [x] regenerate and update config
+    - [ ] regenerate and update config
   - updated ShrineOfDio to v1.3.2
     - [x] regenerate and update config
   - updated RTAutoSprintEx to v1.0.6